 Journey To The Edge of the Amazon

 A sound-enhanced story produced by the late Carolyn Jensen Chadwick and narrated by her husband Alex, of National Public Radio.
 One of the short-form “Radio Expeditions” series co-sponsored by the National Geographic Society and heard on NPR’s “Morning Edition”.
-Carolyn was an early champion of acoustic storytelling; Her field recordings and programming led the way for the use of sound in radio.
+Carolyn was an early champion of acoustic storytelling; Her field recordings and programming led the way for the use of sound at National Public Radio.
+This newly updated stereophonic file was provided by Flawn Williams, who did the original field recordings in 2006.

 The Geography of Heaven

-This 24-minute piece, “The Geography of Heaven” produced by Carolyn Jensen, exhibits more of Carolyn’s exceptional field recordings and how journalism, storytelling and sound can come together.
+This piece is from the Radio Expeditions series “The Geography of Heaven“.
+Produced by Carolyn Jensen, and recorded and mixed by Flawn Williams, exhibits more of Carolyn’s exceptional use of field recordings and how journalism, storytelling and sound can come together.
 Narrated by her husband Alex Chadwick, the sounds transport listeners to the spiritual city of Vrindavan, India.
-Listeners are placed in the scene, rather than detached observers watching video.
-Originally broadcast in December of 2009.
+Listeners are enveloped by the scene created in the mind’s eye, rather than as detached observers watching video.
+Recorded and produced in 2005.